Pablo Armero

-Pablo Estífer Armero (born 2 November 1986) is a Colombian former footballer who played as a left back.
+Pablo Estífer Armero (born 2 November 1986) is a Colombian former professional footballer who played as a left-back.
 He is known in Colombia by the nickname "Miñía", reportedly after a phrase commonly used to call infants in his hometown.

 Club career

+America de Cali

+Armero made his professional debut with América de Cali, and he was part of the squad that won the 2008 Finalizacion title against Independiente Medellín.

 Palmeiras

-After his performance with Colombia, and having helped América de Cali win their 13th championship, Armero was loaned to Palmeiras, his agent Turbo Sports holding the registration rights through Poços de Caldas.
+After his performance with Colombia, and having helped América win their 13th championship, Armero was loaned to Palmeiras, his agent Turbo Sports holding the registration rights through Poços de Caldas.
 He was signed in early 2009, and was the first choice for Palmeiras left-back position.
-He helped Palmeiras reach the São Paulo State Championship semi-finals before losing to Santos FC.
+He helped Palmeiras reach the São Paulo State Championship semi-finals before losing to Santos.
 He was noticed for his speed and crossing abilities and played many matches helping Palmeiras lead in the Brazilian Série A. His only goal for Palmeiras came in a 4–1 win against Náutico in July 2009.

 Having signed a pre-contract, Armero almost joined the Serie A side Parma in July 2010, but the deal collapsed on 3 July.
 Parma's lack of non-EU registration quota, reflected in the new ruling announced on 2 July, forced the contract to be terminated and obligated the club to pay a sum to the player.
 Instead, Parma signed Zé Eduardo.
 It was reported that Palmeiras bought 20% economic rights, (date unknown) and the non-dividable registration rights in June 2010. made Palmeiras would receive 20% transfer fee.

 Udinese

 On 28 August 2010, Udinese signed Armero.
-He became a left wingback ahead Giovanni Pasquale in Udinese's 3–5–2 formation (or a 5–3–2 formation).
+He became a left wingback ahead of Giovanni Pasquale in Udinese's 3–5–2 formation (or a 5–3–2 formation).
 That season Udinese finished fourth and returned to the UEFA Champions League.

 Due to Udinese's UEFA coefficient, Udinese paired with seeded team Arsenal of the English Premier League.
 The team changed tactics, and Armero played as a left-sided wingback in its 4–4–1–1 formation, with new-signing Neuton playing new left-back.
 After his successful Serie A debut and following his appearances in European football, Armero was selected into the Serie A Team of the Year for the 2010–11 season.

 Armero was rested for the first round of 2011–12 Serie A and started in his first UEFA Europa League match on 15 September.
 With the team changing its tactics back to 3–5–2, Armero remained left wing-back, also scoring the winning goal.

 Napoli

 On 9 January 2013, Armero joined Napoli on loan until the end of the season, with the option to make a permanent switch in the summer.
 He mostly made his appearances coming off the bench for the remainder of the 2012–13 season.
-During the 2013 summer transfer window, Napoli made the permanent move for a reported €4 million.
+During the 2013 summer transfer window, Napoli made the move permanent for a reported €4 million.